veroli-mart/weather-dashboard/README.md

 ## Deployment

-To see website, click [here](https://veroli-mart.github.io/weather-dashboard/) Please refer to 'Opening Page' for the reason of an incomplete wesbite
+To see website, click [here](https://veroli-mart.github.io/weather-dashboard/) <br />

+Please refer to 'Opening Page' for reason of incomplete wesbite

 ## Contribution